ManuFlosoYT/65c02-SIM/wiki/Frontend.md

 ```

 > **Note:** The version displayed in the Frontend and used by the `UpdateChecker` is injected at compile time via Git (`PROJECT_VERSION`) and does not require manual changes in the code.

+### SDKUpdatePopup — SDK Updater

+Similar to `UpdatePopup`, but specifically tracks and alerts users when a new SDK package (`SDK.zip`) is available to be downloaded from GitHub.

+### IDEWindow — Code Editor and Debugger

+An integrated development environment.
+- Allows real-time editing of 6502 assembly code.
+- Interactive breakpoints, symbol tables, and assembling on the fly.
+- (See [Debugger](Debugger) page for full details).

+### ScriptConsoleWindow — Python Console

+A dedicated console window for Python scripts (PocketPy).
+It seamlessly captures `print()` outputs from the background script thread without blocking the emulator.

+### SDUtils — SD Card utilities

+Dialog windows and utilities for mounting, unmounting, formatting and interacting with virtual SD card images (`.img`).

 ## AppState — Global state